JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 Please note that you should **not** include `kotlin-runtime` and `kotlin-stdlib` jars with your plugin because Kotlin guarantees backward- and forward- binary compatibility.

 ### 3.1.
-Use Kotlin to write gradle script
+Use Kotlin to write Gradle script

-After gradle 4.4, gradle starts supporting `build.gradle.kts`, an alternative to `build.gradle` written in Kotlin.
+Starting with 4.4, Gradle supports `build.gradle.kts`, an alternative to `build.gradle` written in Kotlin.

 There're many good resources for learning how to write build scripts for an IntelliJ plugin with Kotlin script, like [intellij-rust](https://github.com/intellij-rust/intellij-rust/blob/master/build.gradle.kts), [julia-intellij](https://github.com/ice1000/julia-intellij/blob/master/build.gradle.kts), [covscript-intellij](https://github.com/covscript/covscript-intellij/blob/master/build.gradle.kts) or [zig-intellij](https://github.com/ice1000/zig-intellij/blob/master/build.gradle.kts).